Third Coast Units and Roles

 I'll break down the units here, The Rifle Companies ABLE, BAKER, EASY for the Western Forces, and CHAOS, DAGGER, and FIGHT Companies for the Eastern Empire.
 These are the building blocks for each side.
 These guys are the grunts, the backbone for the epic MILSIM battles.
 Each company has anywhere from 2-4 platoons of 25-40 shooters each (depending how their chain of command organizes them for the event).
 Each platoon has 2-3 squads.
 In the real military, there is a set number of Support Weapons like light machine guns and DMR/Snipers, so we replicate it here as well (more on the roles below).

-The Special Units For Western, Task Force Darby (and coming this year Task Force Ripper) and the Special Operations Squadron, and for the Eastern Empire, the Airborne Regiment (and coming this year, the Guards Regiment), and the Commandos.
+The Special Units For Western, Task Force Darby, Task Force Ripper, and the Special Operations Group, and for the Eastern Empire, the Airborne Regiment, the Royal Rifle Regiment and the KFORCE Commandos.

 The Player Roles The limited number of different specialty roles forces players to run as a team due to each weapon class having an advantage.
 The rifleman is the best balanced player on the field, but limited to semi auto.
 The submachine gun role, having being limited to 300 FPS/1 Joule, is allowed full auto indoors and outdoors, but has less range than all others (being that in real life, a SMG shoots a pistol caliber round and does have less range), the support gunner can lay down suppressing fires with his/her light machine gun or SAW with a higher FPS/Joule limit (and MED), but cannot go full auto indoors.
 And last, the DMR/Sniper class can provide long distance precision fires with its higher FPS/J limits.
 Hopefully this helps answer some of the common questions that players might have.